Tag Archive for: Realty ONE Group Western Slope

 © 2024 Paul Aspelin, REALTOR®.
 MovetoGrandJunction.com Copyright protected.
 All rights reserved.

-The process for buying a home in Grand Junction has changed with the NAR settlement requiring buyers to sign documents regarding representation and compensation BEFORE they even view a home.
+The process for Buying a Home in Grand Junction has changed with the NAR settlement.
+We are now requiring buyers to sign documents regarding representation and compensation BEFORE they even view a home.
 However, the need for working with the right real estate professional hasn’t changed one bit.
 In fact, it is more important than ever!
 Let me explain.

 First-Time Homebuyer, Second or Third Purchase or Relocating to Grand Junction